NVIDIA/aistore/README.md

 > The on-demand "way" is maybe the most popular, whereby users just start running their workloads against a [remote bucket](docs/providers.md) with AIS cluster positioned as an intermediate fast tier.

 But there's more.
-In v3.22, we introduce [blob downloader](docs/blob_downloader.md), a special facility to download very large remote objects (BLOBs).
+In [v3.22](https://github.com/NVIDIA/aistore/releases/tag/v1.3.22), we introduce [blob downloader](/docs/blob_downloader.md), a special facility to download very large remote objects (BLOBs).
+And in [v3.23](https://github.com/NVIDIA/aistore/releases/tag/v1.3.23), there's a new capability, dubbed [bucket inventory](/docs/s3inventory.md), to list very large S3 buckets _fast_.

 ## Installing from release binaries